4d/4d-for-ios/website/translated_docs/ja/Features-Authentication.md

 ## On Web connection

-This method will allow you activate the session after clicking on the link in the confirmation email.
+This method will allow you to activate the session after clicking on the link in the confirmation email.

 ```4d
 C_TEXT($1;$2;$3;$4;$5;$6)